kcmr/polymer-project-builder/CONTRIBUTING.md

 # Contributing

-This doc outlines the details of collaborating on this Ember addon.
+This doc outlines the details of collaborating on this CLI tool.

 ## Installation